TomHarrop/asw-gbs-genome-paper/md/discussion.md

 *iii.* microscopic detection of the parasitoid may not be a strong enough phenotype to separate resistant and susceptible individuals; or *iv.* resistance is encoded by multiple regions of small effect, which we were unable to detect in our study.
 In model organisms, adaptive evolution in response to selective agents acting within the survivability distribution of a population takes the form of polygenic responses on standing variation [@mckenzieGeneticMolecularPhenotypic1994; @greenCisTransactingVariants2019].
-The highest reported parasitism rate of ASW by *M. hyperodae* is 90% [@barkerEarlyImpactEndoparasitoid2006], implying that selection by *M. hyperodae* is within the survivability distribution of ASW populations.
+The highest reported parasitism rate of ASW by *M. hyperodae* is 90% [@barkerEarlyImpactEndoparasitoid2006], implying that some individuals in a population survive predation.
-We detected a large amount of standing variation in our survey of ASW populations, which may encode phenotypic variation in parasitism survivability.
+In other words, selection by *M. hyperodae* acts within the survivability distribution of ASW populations We detected a large amount of standing variation in our survey of ASW populations, which may encode phenotypic variation in parasitism survivability.
 For these reasons, we suggest that a polygenic response is the most probable scenario.
 The number of markers yielded by legacy genotyping-by-sequencing approaches provides low power to detect polygenic responses resulting from weak selection on standing variation.
 Higher-resolution, genome-wide association studies using whole-genome resequencing with more individuals and a stronger resistance phenotype may allow detection of regions of the genome associated with resistance of the weevils to biocontrol.

-Two draft weevil (family Curculionidae) genomes constructed from short reads have been deposited in the NCBI Genome database.
+Two draft weevil (Coleoptera: Curculionidae) genomes constructed from short reads have been deposited in the NCBI Genome database.
 The coffee berry borer, *Hypothenemus hampei*, has a draft genome size of 163 MB [@vegaDraftGenomeMost2015], and the mountain pine beetle, *Dendroctonus ponderosae*, has a draft genome size of 202 MB in males and 213 MB in females [@keelingDraftGenomeMountain2013].
 Draft genomes that incorporate long reads have been deposited for the red palm weevil (*Rhynchophorus ferrugineus*; [GCA_012979105.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_012979105.1/)) and the rice weevil (*Sitophilus oryzae*; [GCF_002938485.1](https://www.ncbi.nlm.nih.gov/assembly/GCF_002938485.1/)).
 These assemblies are 782 MB and 771 MB, respectively.